Crawling King Snake: Other recordings

 "Crawling King Snake" has been recorded by numerous musicians and the song "became a concert staple for dozens of blues-rock bands".
 In 1971, the Doors recorded a rock adaptation of "Crawling King Snake".
 Band drummer John Densmore recalled that the group often listened to the song during their early years; vocalist Jim Morrison suggested they record it, which the Doors eventually did for their sixth album, L.A.
 Woman.
 For the recording, additional instrumentation was provided by Jerry Scheff on bass and Marc Benno on rhythm guitar.

+Eric Burdon released a cover on his 1982 album Comeback.
+The album originally features a 2-minute version.
+On his 1995 album Rare Masters the full 10-minute version was finally released.

 In April 2021, a version by the Black Keys was released as a single ahead of the release of their tenth studio album Delta Kream.
 The group's singer and guitarist Dan Auerbach came upon it by way of a recording by Junior Kimbrough.
 He explained:

 This is basically folk music on a certain level, and a lot of this music is like hand-me-downs from generation to generation ...
 I’m singing lyrics that are like third-generation wrong lyrics.
 I’m singing a certain version that Junior recorded where maybe he messed up a line, but that’s the only one I know.
 So we were really just kind of flying by the seat of our pants.